SDGforskning/sdg-strings/SDG02_query_action_WoS.md

                     (
-                      ("food producer$" OR "food production" OR "food grower$" OR "agricultur*" OR "farm*" OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoralist$" OR "agroforest*" OR "silvopastur*" OR "aquaculture" OR "fisher*" OR "fish farm*" )
+                      ("food producer$" OR "food production" OR "food grower$" OR "agricultur*" OR "farm*" OR "cropping system$" OR "orchard$" OR "arable land$" OR "pasture$" OR "pastoral*" OR "agroforest*" OR "silvopastur*" OR "silvopastoral*" OR "aquaculture" OR "fisher*" OR "fish farm*" )
                     OR
                       (
                         ("crop$" OR "produce" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses"
-                        OR "livestock" OR "fish" OR "cattle" OR "sheep" OR "poultry" OR "pig$" OR "goat$" OR "chicken$" OR "buffalo*" OR "ducks"
+                        OR "livestock" OR "fish" OR "cattle" OR "sheep" OR "poultry" OR "pig$" OR "goat$" OR "chicken$" OR "buffalo*" OR "duck$"
                         )
                         NEAR/5
-                            ("production" OR "producer$" OR "grower$")
+                            ("production" OR "producer$" OR "grower$" OR "herder$" OR "herding") )
-                      )
                     )
                 )
               )
       )
 ```

 ## Target 2.4